Travelport-xx/travelport-uapi-tutorial/lesson_1-2.md

 {% endhighlight %}

 It's worth noting in this example that to get access to the list of `air:AirSegment` objects in the result, the Java code is `getAirSegments().getAirSegment()`.
 This peculiarity is tied to the way that CXF encodes the types expressed in the `Air.wsdl` file into a Java representation.
+Other programming languages might use an array or other data structure to encode the list of air segments.

 ### Decoding part 2: air solutions